Purpose of this project

 A forgiving definition of a company would be "an organization that makes money by selling goods or services."
 While that definition is true, this project defines a "company" more formally as "a legal entity officially authorized to conduct business."

-In most cases, authorization to build and operate railroads was and remains with second-level governmental bodies such as states, territories, and provinces.
-In a few rare cases, corporate authorizations were granted by national governments.
-A couple of instances have been reported where third-level bodies such as counties authorized incorporation of railroads, but one needs to wonder how far such rights would have extended.
+The authority to officially operate as a company usually held by second-level governmental bodies such as states, territories, and provinces, In a few rare cases, corporate authorizations were granted by national governments.
+A few instances have been reported where third-level bodies such as counties authorized incorporation of railroads, but one needs to wonder how far such rights would have extended.

 Over two-thirds of all officially authorized rail-related entities use the word "Company" in their names.
 About 1% use the word "Corporation" and slightly more use some form of "Inc.," "Incorporated" or "Incorporation."
 "Compañia" and "Limitada" appear sparingly on Mexican certificates.